 How payroll works

 You have to make deductions on amounts you pay if you are an employer, a trustee or a payer.
-After you have made the deductions, you have to remit these deductions, plus your share, to us.
+After you have made the deductions, you have to remit these deductions, plus your share, to the CRA.
 You then report these amounts on the appropriate information return.